JuanNotTheHuman/artfight-wrapper/DOCUMENTATION.md

   Whether the submition was sent from someone on the same team.
 - #### comments ([Comment](#comment)[])
   Comments made on the submition.
+    ```diff
+    - Warning: Will return empty array unless the completes: Complete.Comment or Complete.All is enabled.
+    ```
 # `SubmitionInformation`
   Information about a submition.
 ## Properties: